RgbTrouw/Compass/README.md

 The +/- cover design is an arch bolt as viewed from the side.

 The pc version always shows North 0 degrees.

+The latest version will be released some time in the future.